Records and statistics of the Rugby World Cup: Head-to-head

-The highest number of head-to-head matches between two nations currently stands at eight meetings, encompassing four teams (Australia, France, New Zealand, and Wales) in two Rugby World Cup rivalries.
+The highest number of head-to-head matches between two nations currently stands at eight, encompassing four teams (Australia, France, New Zealand, and Wales) in two Rugby World Cup rivalries.
 The following table lists the head-to-head statistics of the Rugby World Cup, ranging from the inaugural tournament in 1987 to the latest tournament in 2023.
 It is organised first numerically, with the more head-to-head meetings appearing at the top of the table and the fewer meetings, such as one meeting between two nations appearing at the bottom of the table, and second, alphabetically by teams.